Miso Soup

 Miso Soup Recipe

-Miso Choice: This time around I used an organic white miso, but I'd encourage you to experiment with a range of misos.
+Recently I’ve been using an organic white miso, but I'd encourage you to experiment with a range of misos.
+Also, feel free to use dashi, or another favorite broth in place of the water here.

-In a medium sauce pan bring 4 cups of water to a boil.
-Reduce the heat to a gentle simmer and remove from heat.
-Pour a bit of the hot water into a small bowl and whisk in the miso paste - so it thins out a bit (this step is to avoid clumping).
+2. In a medium sauce pan bring 4 cups of water to a boil.
+Remove from heat and wait 20 seconds or so.
+Pour a splash of the hot water into a small bowl and whisk in the miso paste, so it thins out.
+This step is to avoid clumping.
 Stir this back into the pot.
-Taste, and then add more (the same way) a bit at a time until it is to your liking.
+Taste, and then add more miso using the same technique until it is to your liking.
 Also, some miso pastes are less-salty than others, so you may need to add a bit of salt here.
-Add the tofu, remove from the heat, and let it sit for just a minute or so.

 Serves 2 - 3.